dsi-explore/eda20-team4-project/EDA/industry_analysis.md

   geom_bar() +
   scale_fill_viridis(discrete = TRUE)+
   labs(
-    title = "Industry by Location",
-    x = "Location",
+    title = "Top 5 Industries by Location", x = "Location",
     subtitle = "The cities are listed with the total number of jobs and it is colored by the industry" )+